Janáček philharmonic OstravaInternational Orchestral Academy

 Janáček Philharmonic Orchestra announces audition for International Orchestral Academy.

-Janáček Philharmonic Ostrava, based in Ostrava is one of the leading symphonic orchestras of the Czech Republic.
+Janáček Philharmonic Ostrava, based in Ostrava, is one of the leading symphonic orchestras of the Czech Republic.
 Long orchestral tradition, typical bohemian sound and progressive repertoire are very much praised both by local audience and international reviewers.
 Excellence in performing not only Janáček, but most of the late-romantic to contemporary repertoire is one of the orchestra‘s strengths.

 Trainees will gain hands-on orchestral experience in one of the leading Czech orchestras, taking part in most of the orchestra performances (subscription concerts, touring projects both locally and internationally).
 Trainees shall receive mentoring by the principal players of the orchestra.